 Why choose a CRA Excise Tax Surety Bond?

-Quite simply, the benefit of securing a bond through ALIGNED Insurance is that it doesn’t tie up a licensed producers cash/capital as CRA excise tax surety bond for licensed producers of cannabis are relatively in expensive.
+Quite simply, the benefit of securing a bond through ALIGNED Insurance is that it doesn’t tie up a licensed producer’s cash/capital as CRA excise tax surety bonds for licensed producers of cannabis is relatively inexpensive.

 How can licensed cannabis producers secure an appropriate surety bond?

 Securing a CRA excise tax surety bond for licensed producers of cannabis is easy.
 Simply request one here or call an ALIGNED broker today.